 “Peter is one of the most creative people I know.
 His attention to detail and discerning taste make him a truely unique musical force.” – Truck Roley

-tl;dr I’m Peter Rodocker, a producer, mixing engineer, songwriter, performer and studio owner in Portland, OR.
+Briefly I’m Peter Rodocker, a producer, mixing engineer, songwriter, performer and multi-instrumentalist.
 I’ve produced, written, arranged and recorded music heard in film, television and national advertising.
-I also produced the Yellow Room Recording Presents radio show and video web series.
+I work primarily out of my studio in SE Portland, OR.

 I grew up in a house and a city where music was always around.
 My first major concert was YES at Municipal Auditorium on February 10, 1988 which was followed soon after by Lyle Lovett and his Large Band at the Stouffer Hotel.
 As a kid I saw New Grass Revival yearly at bluegrass festivals.
 Nashville is all about the song, first and foremost, and that weighs heavily into my approach to production.
 Into high school and college, I was lucky enough to get to see world class music in bars and clubs all over the city.
 I grew up thinking of many of the best musicians and writers there are as just musicians and writers.

 I played violin for a year or two starting when I was 5 years old.
 Then in Nashville, I studied drums with Jim McClarty for three years until he sold me a guitar, which turned out to be a poor business decision on his part.
 That pretty much set my course.
 I got really interested in music theory and started taking guitar lessons from Doc Stone, Reggie Wooten, and Belmont University Professor John Pell before studying classical guitar and music composition at the University of Memphis.
 Somewhere in there, spurred on by my infatuation with Celtic music, I picked up mandolin and tin whistle.
 Eventually, I graduated with a bachelor’s degree in Recording Technology from Middle Tennessee State University.